-Professor Delle elaborated, according to in a study done by Arboleda-Flores, when directly asking people about the causes of mental illness the result were staggeringly sad;
+Professor Delle elaborated, according to a study done by Arboleda-Flores when directly asking people about the causes of mental illness the result was staggeringly sad;

 4. 34% sited drug mis-used

-Professor Delle summarizes mental health includes our emotional, psychological, and our social well being.
-Most people simply ignore or fail to understand causes of mental illness, which include, genetics, social economic status, war and conflict, or the loss of a love one.
+Professor Delle summarizes mental health includes our emotional, psychological, and our social well-being.
+Most people simply ignore or fail to understand the causes of mental illness, which include genetics, social-economic status, war, and conflict, or the loss of a loved one.

-The DEA uses malicious law enforcement tactics in order to seek greater power and authority in which they “stigmatize the disease state and traumatize the afflicted.”
-These tactics are the RED FLAGS OF MEDICAL RED LINING, targeted toward licensed professional people of color and the patients in their care.
-Patients who pay by cash, credit or debit card do so because they are either uninsured or their pharmacy does not except insurance.
+The DEA uses malicious law enforcement tactics to seek greater power and authority in which they “stigmatize the disease state and traumatize the afflicted.”
+These tactics are the RED FLAGS OF MEDICAL REDLINING, targeted toward licensed professional people of color and the patients in their care.
+Patients who pay by cash, credit, or debit card do so because they are either uninsured or their pharmacy does not accept insurance.
 They become “RED Flagged” and deemed abusers and criminals by the DEA.

-Theses tactics also include patients who have been profiled by other Pharmacist of large pharmacy chains, who often tell patients of color, “I feel uncomfortable filling your prescription,” particularly pain medications.
-These patients often report Pharmacist even questioning their need to take these medications, as well as recommending over the counter pain meds.
+These tactics also include patients who have been profiled by other Pharmacists of large pharmacy chains, who often tell patients of color, “I feel uncomfortable filling your prescription,” particularly pain medications.
+These patients often report Pharmacist even questioning their need to take these medications, as well as recommending over-the-counter pain meds.

-Absent, throughout these encounters is the failure of the pharmacist to discuss disease state or conduct a physical exam of the patient, order radiographs, blood work, review the entire patient’s medical and medication profile, which they are not licenses to do.
-Therefore, to recommend that the patient use over-the counter pain meds or refusing to fill their prescription for pain meds is blatantly biased.
+Absent, throughout these encounters is the failure of the pharmacist to discuss disease state or conduct a physical exam of the patient, order radiographs, blood work, review the entire patient’s medical and medication profile, which they are not licensed to do.
+Therefore, to recommend that the patient use over-the-counter pain meds or refuse to fill their prescription for pain meds is blatantly biased.

 The patient is then forced to travel long distances to find a pharmacy that will treat them fairly, with dignity and respect.
-However, this results in both the Pharmacist, and pharmacies that fills their prescriptions becoming DEA’s RedFlag targets, as well as the patient.
+However, this results in both the Pharmacist and pharmacies that fill their prescriptions becoming DEA’s RedFlag targets, as well as the patient.

 Thus, in this so-called Opioid Crisis or War on Drugs, we must begin to ask, are these the tactics of THE DEA RED FLAG of RACISM, or even more succinctly, THE DEA RED FLAG OF JIM CROW, in which the disease state is stigmatized and the afflicted become traumatized.